August 30, 2024 · fp, go and language

 func GreaterThan[T any](x, y T) bool

-We can restrict it to constraints.Ordered, which specifies types supporting comparison operators.
+To restrict the type, we can use constraints.Ordered, which specifies types supporting comparison operators.

 import "golang.org/x/exp/constraints"